Back to Blog

 3. Did they meet deadlines?

-4. How did they handle feedback/revisions?
+4. How did they handle feedback and revisions?

 5. Would you work with them again?
 Why or why not?